Indigenous peoples of Long Island: State and federal recognition

-New York State has officially recognized the self-identified Shinnecock and the Unkechaug on Long Island as Native American tribes.
-The Shinnecock are based at Shinnecock Reservation near Southampton on the South Shore.
-The Unkechaug's Poospatuck Reservation at Mastic is the smallest Indian reservation in the state.
+There is one federally recognized tribe on Long Island, the Shinnecock Indian Nation.
+New York State has granted official state recognition to the Unkechaug Nation, the only state-recognized tribe in New York.
+The Shinnecock Indian Nation are based at Shinnecock Reservation near Southampton on the South Shore.
+The state-recognized Unkechaug Nation's Poospatuck Reservation at Mastic is the smallest Indian reservation in the state.

-Since the mid-20th century, the Montaukett, Setalcott, and Matinnecock peoples have organized and established governments.
+Since the mid-20th century, the Montaukett, Setalcott, and Matinnecock peoples have organized and established organizations.
 All are seeking both state and federal recognition.

 At the end of 2009, the administration of President Barack Obama announced the Shinnecock Indian Nation had met federal criteria as a tribe.
-The Shinnecock were officially recognized by the United States government in October 2010 after a more than 30-year effort, which included suing the Department of Interior.
+The Shinnecock were officially recognized by the United States government in October 2010 after a more than 30-year effort, which included suing the Department of the Interior.
 The Acting Principal Deputy Assistant Secretary of Indian Affairs, George T. Skibine, issued the final determination of the tribe's recognized status on June 13, 2010.